ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/export_import/_includes/import-file.md

 Using the `import file` subcommand, you can import data from [CSV]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/CSV){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Comma-separated_values){% endif %} or [TSV]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/TSV){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/Tab-separated_values){% endif %} files to an existing table.

-Data is imported by the `BulkUpsert` method that doesn't guarantee transactionality.
+Data is imported using the `BulkUpsert` method that provides high-efficient batch data inserts without atomicity guarantees.
+Data writes are split in multiple independent single-shard transactions executed in parallel.
+When succesfully completed, all data is guaranteed to be inserted.

 In case the table already contains data, it will be replaced with imported data if the primary key matches.

 The imported file must be encoded in [UTF-8]{% if lang == "ru" %}(https://ru.wikipedia.org/wiki/UTF-8){% endif %}{% if lang == "en" %}(https://en.wikipedia.org/wiki/UTF-8){% endif %}.
 Processing a line break inside a data field is not supported.